reaperhulk/cidermill/README.md

 ## Running via launchd

-* Run `venv/bin/python generate_launchd.py` and then copy the resulting file into `~/Library/LaunchAgents` and run `launchctl load ~/Library/LaunchAgents/cidermill.plist`.
-This will immediately launch the runner (and will auto-launch it at boot).
+There is a helper script called `svc.sh`, which contains tools for executing this via launchd.
+You **must** install the dependencies into a virtual environment named `venv` as described above or else this will fail due to bad paths.

-There is also an optional file `.path`, which, if it exists, will be loaded as the `PATH` variable for the running Python process.
-This is useful in contexts where you don't have a login shell (e.g. a launchd agent).
-You can create this from a shell where you have the right `PATH` with `echo $PATH > .path`.
+* `echo $PATH > .path` from a shell where the basic invocation works (e.g. you have all the expected `PATH`).
+This will create a file that `server.py` loads to populate its own `PATH` at runtime.
+This is useful in contexts where you don't have a login shell (e.g. a launchd agent like we're currently creating)
+* Run `./svc.sh install`
+* That's it!

+`svc.sh` supports the following commands:
+* install -- Creates and installs the launchd plist.
+This will automatically start the service.
+* uninstall -- Stops the service and deletes the plist.
+* start -- Starts the previously installed service.
+* stop -- It is a mystery.
+* status -- Tells you whether the service is installed and what launchtctl's output is.
+* tail -- prints the tail command so you can look at the logs.
+Why doesn't it simply tail it?
+I am bad at shell, that's why.

-**Note:** If you're running on Ventura you'll see a "Background Items Added" message appear when you move the plist into `~/Library/LaunchAgents`.
+**Note:** If you're running on Ventura you'll see a "Background Items Added" message appear when you install the plist (it moves the file into `~/Library/LaunchAgents`).
 Depending on whether the Python you're using is code signed you might see an odd message like "Software from "Ned Deily"".
 Good times.

 ## Using it
 Once you have a connected runner you can invoke it from a workflow with the correct runs-on key: